-The digital gain tap features a programmable gain block whose input is taken from the bitstream output of the ADC's sigmadelta modulator.
+The digital gain tap features a programmable gain block whose input is taken from the bit stream output of the ADC's sigma delta modulator.
 This single bit input (1 or 0) is used to add or subtract a programmable value, which is the digital gain tap setting, to the output of the DAC section's interpolator.
-The programmable setting has 16-bit resolution and is programmed using the settings in Control Registers G and H. (See Table VII).
+The programmable setting has 16-bit resolution and is programmed using the settings in Control Registers G and H, as shown in Table 11.
+In this table, AGT and DGT weights are given for the case of VFBNx (connected to the sigma-delta modulator's positive input) being at a higher potential than VFBPx (connected to the sigma-delta modulator's negative input).

-Table VII.
+Table 11.
 Digital Gain Tap Settings